da5nsy/ReproducibleResearch/episodes/culture.md

 - How can this value become an action?

 Actions can be in many forms.
 We've already talked about Standard Operating Procedures and how reproducibility can be built into procedures.
-This makes expectations clear.
+This makes responsibilities clear on what part each person plays.
+Data Management Plans can set expectations early on how reproducibility is going to play a part in the project.

 Another idea is to agree on a manifesto.
 You can use the following as a template: